On the Town (musical): Broadway

+Other US

 An Encores! staged concert was presented at New York City Center from November 19, 2008, through November 23, 2008, as part of a citywide celebration of Leonard Bernstein's 90th birthday.
 John Rando was the director, Warren Carlyle the choreographer, with a cast that featured Justin Bohon (Chip), Christian Borle (Ozzie), Tony Yazbeck (Gabey), Jessica Lee Goldyn (Ivy), Leslie Kritzer (Hildy Esterhazy), Jennifer Laura Thompson (Claire De Loone), and Andrea Martin (Madame P. Dilly).

 In reviewing this production, Charles Isherwood wrote: "The production is rich in dance ... and winning performances (particularly from Tony Yazbeck as the lovelorn sailor Gabey, and a scenery-devouring Andrea Martin as a nutso-dipso voice teacher), but it's richest of all in music.
 There are several ballet sequences, instant reprises, jazzy pop songs, classical spoofs, and soaring ballads."

 A production of On the Town opened in June 2013 at Barrington Stage Company in Massachusetts.
 John Rando directed the production and Joshua Bergasse choreographed.
 The production starred Tony Yazbeck (Gabey), Clyde Alves (Ozzie), Jay Armstrong Johnson (Chip), Alysha Umphress (Hildy), Deanna Doyle (Ivy), Elizabeth Stanley (Claire), Michael Rupert (Judge Pitkin), Allison Guinn (Lucy Schmeeler), and Nancy Opel (Madame P. Dilly).
 In his review Ben Brantley wrote: "John Rando's production of On the Town, the 1944 musical about three sailors on shore leave in New York City, is one of those rare revivals that remind us of what a hit show from long was originally all about.
 The joy of Mr. Rando's production is in its air of erotic effortlessness."